Measuring neutrino masses with joint JWST and DESI DR2 data: Results and Discussions

 The SFE parameter determines the abundance of high-redshift galaxies, which is sensitive to the suppression of small-scale structures caused by massive neutrinos.
-As shown in Fig.~\ref{figure3}, variations in cosmological parameters across the range allowed by CMB+DESI+JWST do lead to changes in the SFE parameter; however, these variations are not substantial enough to qualitatively alter the main conclusions.
+As shown in Fig.~\ref{figure2}, variations in cosmological parameters across the range allowed by CMB+DESI+JWST do lead to changes in the SFE parameter; however, these variations are not substantial enough to qualitatively alter the main conclusions.
 The data yield a $2\sigma$ lower limit of $f_{*,10} \gtrsim 0.146-0.161$.
 This means that very low SFE parameter ($f_{*,10} \lesssim 0.1$) values are disfavored, although a wide range of higher efficiencies remains allowed.
 Furthermore, SFE is sensitive to assumptions about stellar-mass estimation, the initial mass function, sample completeness and contamination, and the parametric form of the halo-stellar relation.
 Meanwhile, current JWST high-redshift samples are still limited by statistics and potential systematics in photometric redshifts and mass-to-light ratios.
 Therefore, while the JWST data already set interesting limits on SFE, a more robust measurement will require spectroscopic confirmation and improved control of these systematics \cite{Labbe:2022ahb,Liu:2023qkf}.

-Finally, we employ Bayesian evidence to compare different models as shown in Fig.~\ref{figure4} and summarized the values of $\ln \mathcal{B}_{ij}$ in Table~\ref{tab4}.
+Finally, we employ Bayesian evidence to compare different models as shown in Fig.~\ref{figure3} and summarized the values of $\ln \mathcal{B}_{ij}$ in Table~\ref{tab4}.
+For each data combination, larger values of $\ln \mathcal{B}_{ij}$ indicate a stronger preference for model $\mathcal{M}_i$ over model $\mathcal{M}_j$.
 Crucially, we restrict our interpretation to the physically motivated NH and IH cases, excluding the DH case from comparative analysis due to its theoretical inconsistency with neutrino oscillation parameters.
 For $w_0w_a$CDM+$\sum m_{\nu}$(NH) model, the values of $\ln \mathcal{B}_{ij}$ are 2.52, 1.82, 1.21, and 1.29 using the CMB, CMB+JWST, CMB+DESI, and CMB+DESI+JWST data, respectively.
-For all data, the $w_0w_a$CDM model is consistently favored by Bayesian evidence, with the NH case also favored.
+For all data, the $w_0w_a$CDM model is consistently weakly favored by Bayesian evidence, with the NH case also weakly favored.